History of Bubba Wallace in Timeline

 October 4, 2021: First Cup Win at Talladega

-On October 4, 2021, Wallace secured his first career Cup win at Talladega after the race was shortened due to rain, becoming the first African-American driver to win a Cup Series race since Wendell Scott in 1963 and earning the first win for a McDonald's-sponsored car since Jimmy Spencer in 1994.
+On October 4, 2021, Wallace earned his first career Cup win at Talladega after the race was shortened due to rain, becoming the first African-American driver to win a Cup Series race since Wendell Scott in 1963.
+It was also the first win for a McDonald's-sponsored car since 1994.

 2021: Crew Chief Since 2021